dcsucouk-website/dcsucouk-website.github.io/README.md

 # dcsucouk-website.github.io

-These are a collectiong of Style Sheets for Derby College Students' Union's website... www.dcsu.co.uk
+These are a collection of Style Sheets for Derby College Students' Union's website... www.dcsu.co.uk